“Onsen” Japanese Hot Springs

 “Onsen” is one of the distinctly native Japanese cultural aspects that did not originate from Greater China.
 Accounts of onsen bathing go back to Japan’s earliest historical records and have elevated the simple act of bathing in an “onsen” into almost a religious experience.

 For many visitors to Japan, both Westerners and Asians alike, the onsen is a somewhat unfamiliar territory that many people opt to overlook.
-The combination of the bath etiquette, the fact that nudity (sometimes with the opposite sex) is involved, and even things like the water being hotter than most Jacuzzis make it easy for first timers to justify skipping an onsen experience.
+The combination of the bath etiquette, the fact that nudity (sometimes with the opposite sex) is involved, and even things like the water being hotter than most Jacuzzis make it easy for first-timers to justify skipping an onsen experience.
 A shame, since bathing in an onsen or hot spring is healthful, rejuvenating, and leaves one refreshed, relaxed, and clean.
 Onsen waters have healing qualities due to the various minerals within, particularly helpful in clearing skin and relieving aches and pains.

-The country’s three oldest hot springs are believed to be the Dogo Onsen in Ehime Prefecture, Arima Onsen in Hyogo Prefecture and Shirahama Onsen in Wakayama Prefecture.
+The country’s three oldest hot springs are believed to be the Dogo Onsen in Ehime Prefecture, Arima Onsen in Hyogo Prefecture, and Shirahama Onsen in Wakayama Prefecture.
 Based on ancient literature, some experts believe Dogo is 3,000 years old because pot chards from that time have been discovered in the area.

 Before Western medicinal science spread in Japan in the Meiji Era (1868-1912), hot springs played more of a curative role.
 Buddhist monks played an important role in propagating their medicinal merits across the nation.
 During the wars in the 15th to 16th centuries, wounded warriors sought out the curative effects of hot springs.